JPSGoncalves/xv6-riscv/README-opensbi-unmatched.md

 what we are doing here is interrupting Linux boot by pressing a key while it is in uboot and loading this image instead of Linux.
 Either run in RISCV supervisor mode and make use of the memory resident sbi that uboot and Linux uses.

 The modifications are fairly minor with a define selection in Makefile and a corresponding one in param.h.
-A second define is used for unmatched specific changes:

-- SUPPORT_SBI -- enables branch specific changes relating to OpenSBI
+- RUNTIME_SBI -- enables branch specific changes relating to OpenSBI
-- SUPPORT_UNMATCHED -- enable any unmatched specific changes (which may not be essential but used while debugging).

-A single define selection is all that is needed but not sure if VS code can properly notice the one in Makefile to help with its code highlighting features.

 # Quick Start